Phase space analysis of an exponential model in $f(Q)$ gravity including linear dark-sector interactions: Exponential model with DM-DE linear interactions

 \subsubsection{Evolution of densities with interaction}

-With the interaction kernel $Q=\xi\rho_{\rm{DE}}$, the time evolution of the dark energy density is described by the following differential equation:
+With the interaction kernel $\mathcal{Q}=\xi H \rho_{\rm{DE}}$, the time evolution of the dark energy density is described by the following differential equation:

-from which we can solve for $w_{\rm{DE}}$, showing that the effect of the interaction is to modify the dark energy equation-of-state parameter, yielding an effective parameter given by:
+here the prime denotes a derivative with respect to redshift $z$.
+From this, we can solve for $w_{\rm{DE}}$, showing that the effect of the interaction is to modify the dark energy equation-of-state parameter, yielding an effective parameter given by:

 The evolution of the equation-of-state parameter indicates that even in the $\Lambda$CDM limit, dark energy does not behave as a cosmological constant; however, the coupling $\xi$ must satisfy $|\xi|\ll 1$.
 We plot the equation-of-state parameter for $b=-0.1, +0.1$, and choose coupling values $\xi=-0.05, 0, -0.02$, noting that negative values of the coupling are favored by recent DESI collaboration data, according to the analysis in \cite{Sabogal2025}.
 In the case $b=-0.1$, which in the absence of interaction produces a phantom-like equation of state $w_{\rm{DE}}<-1$, the curve crosses the $-1$ barrier, making a transition toward a quintessence-like behavior.
 On the other hand, for $b=+0.1$, the behavior remains quintessence-like even in the presence of interaction.
-This quintom-like transition is also favored by recent DESI collaboration data using Baryon Acoustic Oscillations (BAOs) \cite{Sabogal2}.
+This quintom-like transition is also favored by recent DESI collaboration data using Baryon Acoustic Oscillations (BAOs) \cite{Sabogal2, nuo}.

-For the evolution of the dark matter component, we have the differential equation:
+For the evolution of the dark matter component, we have the differential equation, obtained by plugging the interaction kernel $\mathcal{Q}$ into (\ref{dmevol}), and using the known transformation $d/dt\rightarrow -(1+z)H \, d/dz$:

 where the derivative is taken with respect to the redshift $z$.
 We must also take into account that the baryonic matter component satisfies the continuity equation $(1+z)\rho'_{b}+3H\rho_{b}=0$.
 We solve the differential equation with the initial condition at $z=10$, given by $\rho_{m}(10)=\rho_{m,0}(1+10)^3$, noting that the effect of the coupling occurs only at late times.
-In Fig.~\ref{RhoMatterInt}, one can see that the influence of the interaction does not produce significant changes in the matter density; only at $z\ll 1$ does it occur that, for a quintessence-like model, the dark matter density increases near the present epoch, whereas the opposite occurs for a phantom-like model.
-The energy, therefore, is dissipated and transferred to the dark energy component.
+In Fig.~\ref{RhoMatterInt}, one can see that the influence of the interaction does not produce significant changes in the matter density; only at $z\ll 1$ it does occur that, for negative interaction parameters the density is lower than for positive interaction parameters.
+In this case we may interpret that for $\xi> 0$ the DM-component absorbs energy density from the DE-component while for $\xi < 0$ the opposite occurs.